Basic Concepts 📚#

 Model/DB Client#

-Certain components in ROS Agents deal with ML models to vector DBs or both.
+Certain components in ROS Agents deal with ML models, vector DBs or both.
 These components take in a model or db client as one of their initialization parameters.
 The reason for this separate abstraction is to enforce separation of concerns.
 An ML model can be running on the edge hardware itself, or a powerful compute node in the network, or in the cloud, the components running on the robot edge can always use the model (or DB) via a client in a standardized way.
 This also makes the components independant of the model serving platforms, which can implement various inference optimizations which are usually model specific.
 Thus one can choose an ML serving platform with the best latency/accuracy tradeoff, depending on the application concerns.

 All clients implement a connection check.
 ML clients must implement a model inference and optionally model initialization and deinitialization methods (since an embodied agent can initialize different models (or fine tuned versions of the same model) for the same component, depending on some event in the environment).
 Similarly vector DB clients implement standard CRUD methods for vector DBs.
 Checkout the list of available clients here.